alswaina/gcam/README.md

 **OPTIONS:**

-  <code>-d</code> for SINGLE DB run followed by path to the database
+  <code>-d</code> for SINGLE DB run followed by the path to the database

-  <code>-f</code> for ALL DBs run on folder containing the dbs followed by path to the folder
+  <code>-f</code> for FOLDER that contains multiple dbs followed by the path to the folder

 **Example of a single database run:**